plus3it/spel/README.md

 ## Building for OpenStack

 To build images for an OpenStack environment, it is necessary to pass several variables that are specific to the environment.
-The [CentOS Stream 9 Cloud image][33] has been tested to work with the _spel_ template(s).
 Also, the builders should be restricted so as _not_ to build the Vagrant images.

 ```bash
 source your_openstack_credentials_file.sh